Some democracies are more democratic than others!

 —John Stuart Mill, Representative Government, 1861

-In nations with the other electoral system there are no losers, and all voters have the political freedom to choose and be represented by the specific person and party of their own choice; freedom of choice is what makes their politicians listen much better to the voters.
+In nations with the other electoral system there simply are no losers.
+All voters have the political freedom to choose and be represented by the specific person and party of their own choice.
+Freedom of choice is what makes their politicians listen much better to the voters.
 We on the other hand select together — collectively — between winner and runner up, and a person more accurately described as an ambassador becomes our representative.
 The other voters from around the world can vote based on their individual wishes and beliefs; we vote in a district as a collective.
-Didn't we learn in school that our nation was the most individualistic in the world!

 A system of proportional representation,